harshgadhia/harshgadhia/README.md

 I'm a **Senior Software Engineer / Tech Lead** at Intuit, on the core platform team behind our internal Kubernetes platform.
 My work sits at the intersection of **agentic AI and platform engineering**: I build autonomous AI debugging workflows and MCP servers on top of production infrastructure, so thousands of engineers can ship without becoming Kubernetes experts.

+Underpinning it all is **observability as a platform**: high-throughput telemetry pipelines (Kafka, Numaflow — observability ingest peaking at 25K+ records/sec), metrics with Prometheus, dashboards in Grafana, and log analytics in Splunk.
+Trustworthy telemetry is what makes both human debugging and my AI debugging agents possible — you can't auto-diagnose what you can't see.

 | Metric | Impact |
 |:--|:--|
 | 🕰️ | **13+ years** building production distributed systems |